SAP-samples/btp-terraform-samples/released/discovery_center/mission_4033/step1/README.md

    export BTP_PASSWORD=<your_password>
    ```

-2. Change the variables in the `samples.tfvars` file to meet your requirements
+2. Change the variables in the `sample.tfvars` file to meet your requirements

    > ⚠ NOTE: You should pay attention **specifically** to the users defined in the samples.tfvars whether they already exist in your SAP BTP accounts.
 Otherwise you might get error messages like e.g. `Error: The user could not be found: jane.doe@test.com`.